 The march began late, as these things tend to do.
 The sheer scale of the crowd made maneuvering into the streets a bit tricky.
 My Mom and I had moved away from the hill towards the end of the speakers and had managed to get into the street fairly early on.
-Despite this it still took us a full 45 minutes to make it from the bottom of Charles street up to where Charles meets Beacon street (again for those of you not in the know, this is about a 2-5 minute walk.
-It’s about a city block or so) because we had to wait for those joining the march at the various entrance points from the Garden and the Common.
+Despite this, it still took us a full 45 minutes to make it from the bottom of Charles Street up to where Charles meets Beacon street (this is normally a two to five-minute walk, a city block or so) because we had to wait for those joining the march at the various entrance points from the Garden and the Common.

-As the march wrapped around back towards the common my Mom and I headed down Boyleston st. to get a cab and head back to my apartment.
-As we passed the common I could still see it emptying out, people were still joining the march even as the first few of us finished.
-All said and done the march was estimated to take about 3 or 4 hours to complete just due to the sheer size of it.
+As the march wrapped around back towards the common. my Mom and I headed down Boyleston St. to get a cab back to my apartment.
+As we passed the common I could still see it emptying out; people were still joining the march even as the first few of us finished.
+All said and done the march was estimated to take three to four hours to complete just due to the sheer size of it.

-Back in my bed after a long day of marching I took my physically exhausted body to the internet and saw that Boston was not alone in protesting.
-I knew there were going to be other protests in Washington and some other states but I had no idea other countries and continents were participating.
-The cell service on the common was so poor you couldn’t even send a text let alone get a notification about the scale of the global movement.
-Earlier that day I had never been prouder to be a Bostonian, when I got home and saw all the marches I was never prouder to be a part of something so powerful.
+Back in my bed after a long day of marching, I took my physically exhausted body to the internet and saw that Boston was not alone in protesting.
+I knew there were going to be other protests in Washington and some other states, but I had no idea other countries and continents were participating.
+The cell service on the common had been so poor you couldn’t even send a text, let alone get a notification about the scale of the global movement.
+Earlier that day I had never been prouder to be a Bostonian; when I got home and saw all the marches I was never prouder to be a part of something so powerful.

 Millions of people showed up all over the world to protest and tell Trump that he is not our president and that his agenda of hate and discrimination goes against everything America and the office of the presidency stands for.